-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness because we expect that all students could benefit, action is provided on an LEA-wide basis.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness We expect to continue providing counselors, who help address obstacles to graduation that students with disabilities who are English learners, low-income and foster youth students have; however, because we expect that all students could benefit, action is provided on an LEA-wide basis.
 1.5 Action: Student activities that increase learning efforts Need: As demonstrated in the Identified Needs and Metrics sections, English Learners, low-income, and foster youth students are often underperforming in their capacity for credit completion.
 The expected average is 4.0 for all students.
 They often exhibit low motivation to complete their assignments.
 Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
 Scope: Schoolwide To address this need, we will improve the relationships between staff and students to increase school participation and engagement.
 The school will acknowledge student achievement and celebrate student successes to get buy-in.
 The school will also boost student morale by increasing student-led events and activities creating a positive learning environment.
 Students are recognized for their efforts in a variety of ways that are meaningful to them.
 This includes but is not limited to celebrations, field trips and enrichment experiences.
 Throughout the school year, our students participate in a comprehensive incentive and recognition system that helps support their scholastic efforts.
 We have witnessed how these actions can inspire students to continue to be productive and strive to accelerate their learning.
 We expect that these actions will have a positive impact on work completion rates.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
 We will closely monitor progress on our credit completion rates for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
 We anticipate from these actions and support services to see an increase up to 4 credits per learning period.
-We will also consider input from students and parents to enhance the quality of the program provided 2.1 Action: Career and college-readiness for English Learners, low income and foster youth students Desert Sands identified that the reason for the ineffectiveness of this action was due to a lack of emphasis on assigning A- G courses and promoting CTE and Dual Enrollment classes to We will closely monitor progress on our CTE completion rates and our A-G completion rates, and
+We will also consider input from students and parents to enhance the quality of the program provided